dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 # SSL Certificates

+### Table of Contents {#toc}

+* TOC
+{:toc}

+---

 SSL (Secure Sockets Layer) is a security protocol designed to secure the communication between a server and a client, for example a web server and a browser.
 An SSL certificate is required to enable SSL on your site and use the HTTPS protocol.

 We offer [two types of SSL certificates](/articles/ssl-certificates-types/) signed by [globally recognized certificate authorities](/articles/what-ssl-certificate-authorities/).